 The Plow that Won the Heartland . . . and the Heart

-This is blog post number one in an eight-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.
+This is blog post number one in a seven-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.

 In this article, we address: “Do we really know exactly why customers buy our products instead of competing products?”